 The principles of the instruction contained in the theory of transaction may be:

-Look back at other texts, other discussions, other experiences.
+- Look back at other texts, other discussions, and other experiences.
 Students should connect reading with other experiences.